Rules for work in the labs

 - buying collective stuff unless it is highly technical

-- preparing apparatuses, distilled water etc. if required
+- preparing equipment, distilled water etc. if required

 - helping with running the lab experiments or individual apparatuses if notified on time

-- taking care of the growing chambers (filling and emptying the water reservoir, exchanging light bulbs)
+- taking care of the growth chambers (filling and emptying the water reservoir, exchanging light bulbs)

 - communication with the department of building administration: regular maintenance as well as large contracts